ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 ## Parallel Executor

 The `parallel` executor performs hyper-parameter optimization in parallel, executing the elements in the set of sampled parameters obtained by the selected sampler at the same time.

-The maximum numer of parallel workers that train and evaluate models is defined by the parameter `num_workers` (default: `2`).
+The maximum number of parallel workers that train and evaluate models is defined by the parameter `num_workers` (default: `2`).

 In case of training with GPUs, the `gpus` argument provided to the command line interface contains the list of GPUs to use, while if no `gpus` parameter is provided, all available GPUs will be used.

-The `gpu_fraction` argument can be provided as well, but it gets modified according to the `num_workers` to execute tasks parallely.
-For example, if `num_workers: 4` and 2 GPUs are available, if the provided `gpu_fraction` is above `0.5`, if will be replaced by `0.5`.
+The `gpu_fraction` argument can be provided as well, but it gets modified according to the `num_workers` to execute tasks in parallel.
+For example, if `num_workers: 4` and 2 GPUs are available, if the provided `gpu_fraction` is above `0.5`, it will be replaced by `0.5`.

-An `epsilon` (default: `0.01`) parameter is also provided to allow for additional free GPU memory: the GPU franction to use is defined as `(#gpus / #workers) - epsilon`.
+An `epsilon` (default: `0.01`) parameter is also provided to allow for additional free GPU memory: the GPU fraction to use is defined as `(#gpus / #workers) - epsilon`.

 Example: